K2222810/open-house/README.md

 # Open House
 A full-stack app project built with Express, MongoDB, and EJS.

-## Screenshot/Logo
-Add a screenshot here.

 ## Description
 This project was built as a full-stack application using the MEN stack.
 It appears to focus on organising and displaying data through server routes, models, and views.

-It was a useful way to practice structuring a complete Express application and connecting the back end to rendered pages.
+It was a useful way to practice structuring a complete Express application and connecting the back end to rendered pages

-## Deployment Link
-**Live App:**
-Add your deployed link here if available.

 ## Planning
 Before building, the main focus was likely on how the app data should be structured and how users would interact with it.